-June 9, 2021 -- This document, Version 3, prepared by ILACP, can serve as one guide to both the SAFE-T Act and to updates from the trailer bill.
+This Fact Sheet, Version 7, can serve as your guide to both the SAFE-T Act and to updates from the trailer bills.
 It combines the latest information from both.
-Substantial changes enacted in the trailer bill are in red type.
+Substantial changes enacted in the trailer bills are in red type.
 The rest of this document are notes from the original SAFE-T Act, in black type.

 Disclaimer: This document is not intended to provide legal advice.
-Its purpose is to provide a basic overview for ILACP members of what is in the SAFE-T Act and trailer bill.
+Its purpose is to provide a basic overview for ILACP members of what is in the SAFE-T Act and trailer bills.
 It does not include all topics in the SAFE-T Act, but focuses on those that are most important to municipal law enforcement agencies at this time.
-Consult your municipal attorney, government or university attorney, and state's attorney for specific legal guidance.
+Consult your municipal attorney, government or university attorney for legal guidance.